BHARATH-0603/ecommerce-sql-internship/README.md

 This project helped me apply theoretical SQL knowledge to build a fully functional, normalized, and query-ready database system.
 I look forward to exploring more with Joins, Views, and Stored Procedures in future tasks.

+# Task 3 – Basic SELECT Queries

+This task includes SQL queries using 'SELECT', 'WHERE', 'ORDER BY', 'LIKE', 'BETWEEN', 'IN', 'DISTINCT', 'LIMIT', and aliasing.
+Practiced data retrieval on an E-Commerce database covering Customers, Products, Orders, and Payments tables.

+ Key Skills Practiced:
+- Filtering rows using conditions
+- Using LIKE patterns and BETWEEN range
+- Sorting with ORDER BY
+- Limiting rows using LIMIT
+- Using DISTINCT and aliases

+ Tools: MySQL Workbench